 Isaac began to shake.
 “To whom did I just give my blessing?” he asked.
 “To whom offered me a meal of meat, fresh from the field?
 Who watched me as I ate every bite?”

-Isaac bowed his head and sighed as his son stood in confusion.
-“Whomever it was, he will be blessed indeed.”
+Isaac bowed his head and sighed.
+His son stood in confusion.
+“Whoever he was, he’ll be blessed indeed.”

-Esau grabbed his father’s lapel violently and wailed, “Bless me too, Dad!”
+Esau grabbed his father’s lapel violently and wailed, “Bless me too, Father!”

 Isaac’s head remained bowed, unflinching.
 His words were calm and evenly paced.
 “Your brother deceived me and has taken away your blessing.”